seesee/unicorn_wrangler/README.md

 - **WiFi not connecting?** Double-check your SSID and password in `config.json`.
 - **MQTT not working?** Ensure your broker is reachable and topics are correct.
 - **Animations not running?** Check for typos in animation filenames or syntax errors in the device logs.
+(Use the simulator or check what is output to serial).
 - **Experiencing lockups or streaming issues?** I've found moving the Unicorn a few inches to the left or right can mean the difference between smooth solid playback and the jankiest, most unwatchable mess.
 Also note: The MQTT library used is not asynchronous.
 This usually doesn't matter, but it will lock up the Unicorn for several seconds if it ever needs to reconnect to the broker due to network instability etc. If you aren't using MQTT, disable it.

 Using Thonny, mpremote or minicom will provide access to reasonably good logs to help identify and address issues.
 Additional debug logging can be enabled in the config.